 - The same old thinking and the same old results.

 Foreshadowing Examples in Literature

 Example #1: Romeo and Juliet (By Robert Francis)

 Shakespeare’s Romeo and Juliet is rich with foreshadowing examples, one of which is the following lines from Act 2, Scene 2:

 Than death prorogued, wanting of thy love”

 In the balcony scene, Juliet is concerned about Romeo’s safety as she fears her kinsmen may catch him.
-Romeo says, in the above lines, that he would rather have her love and die sooner than not obtain her love and die later.
+Romeo says, in the above lines, that he would rather have her love and die sooner, than not obtain her love and die later.
 Eventually, he gets her love and dies for her love, too.

-Charles Dickens in “Great Expectations” uses a description of weather in chapter 39 to foreshadow the momentous changes in “Pip’s” life and outlook:
+Charles Dickens in Great Expectations uses a description of weather in Chapter 39 to foreshadow the momentous changes in the life of a character named Pip: